-We aim to provide a broad and balanced curriculum in Arbury School.
+We aim to provide a broad and balanced curriculum at Arbury Primary School.
 The curriculum operates within the framework of our policy of offering Equal Opportunities to all pupils.

-English, Mathematics, ICT, Science and Physical Education are the core of the School's curriculum, and great emphasis is placed on teaching the basic skills of reading, writing, speaking and using Mathematics.
+English, Mathematics, Computing, Science and Physical Education are the core of the School's curriculum, and great emphasis is placed on teaching the basic skills of reading, writing, speaking and using Mathematics.
 We believe that children can nearly always take part in a PE lesson in some capacity if they are able to attend school.
 Our policy is that children will take part in PE lessons unless a doctor's note advises in writing against it.

-Other National Curriculum subjects are Design and Technology, Music, Geography, History, Art, PSHCE.
+Other National Curriculum subjects are Design and Technology, Music, Geography, History, Art, PSHE and Languages in KS2.
 Religious Education follows the County's Agreed Syllabus.

 A carefully planned and well-organised curriculum offers opportunities for children to study aspects of National Curriculum subjects in a way that is interesting, appropriate and allows for practical activities.
-The School is committed to looking for opportunities to teach areas of the National Curriculum through cross-curricular themes and developing Information Communication Technology (ICT) and the use of computers throughout the school.
+The School is committed to looking for opportunities to teach areas of the National Curriculum through cross-curricular themes and developing computing and the use of technology throughout the school.
+We are proud to offer 3 trips per year to all our children.